Last updated on February 20th, 2025 at 11:44 am

 It involves the collection of data related to present complaints or illnesses.
 You have to ask the following questions to extract the information:

-3. Does it started spontaneously or related to the injury.
+- Does it start spontaneously or related to the injury?

-5. What makes comfortable or uncomfortable? whether sleeping makes him comfortable for sitting in a particular posture?
+- What makes you comfortable or uncomfortable?
+Whether sleeping make him comfortable sitting in a particular posture?

 You will have to collect all this data that will help us to steer towards the probable cause of the present illness.